The City Opera House Brings Big-Time Entertainment To Watertown, NY.

 It wasn’t long before Scotty found himself on stage.

 …And Then A Hollywood Star after The Opera House Underwent Extensive Renovations And A Name Change To The Avon Theater.

 In 1920, the City Opera House, still under management by Scotty, would undergo extensive remodeling and re-open as The Avon Theater.
 While motion pictures were all the rage, there were still a number of years of vaudeville acts and stock companies, the last known performance taking place in 1932.
-Scotty would make the leap into vaudeville and, by 1923, find himself moving to Hollywood where he would appear onscreen with some of the biggest comedians of the era and starring in the likes of “The Thief Of Bagdad.”
+Scotty would make the leap into vaudeville and, by 1923, find himself moving to Hollywood, where he would appear onscreen with some of the biggest comedians of the era and star in the likes of “The Thief Of Bagdad.”

 Appearing in over 600 movies, perhaps his least-recognized role was due to an uncredited role as the voice of Bashful in Disney’s 1937 release of “Snow White and the Seven Dwarfs.”Scotty would maintain ties with the local community throughout the rest of his life, passing away at the age of 66 on November 9, 1946, in Hollywood.

-Buster Brown Drew 1,500 To Opera House
+Buster Brown Drew 1,500 To the City Opera House

 Buster Brown was a comic strip character created in 1902 and would become the adopted mascot of the Brown Shoe Company two years later and would go on to star in popular live-action two-reeler films in the 1920s.